 Check your credit score - if you have a credit score above 700 then you have a very good chance of landing a refinancing option by a lender

-1) Earnest - If you are looking for an income-repayment plan then Earnest offers the closest to what you can get to an income-repayment plan from a private lender.
+If you are looking for an income-repayment plan then Earnest offers the closest to what you can get to an income-repayment plan from a private lender.
 The borrower is given the freedom to set the monthly payment as per his/her convenience.
-Setting a monthly payment allows the borrower to pay off a loan as fast or as slow as the he/she would find it convenient.
+Setting a monthly payment allows the borrower to pay off a loan as fast or as slow as he/she would find it convenient.

-Here is a list of the other best companies to refinance your student loans to help you decide on whom to go ahead with.
+You have multiple other lenders who can help you in the process of refinancing your student loans.
+Here is a list of the other best student loan refinancing lenders to help you decide on whom to go ahead to refinancing your student loans.

 Is Refinancing student loans a bad decision?